pharo-open-documentation/pharo-wiki/General/Vocabulary.md

 ## Playground / Workspace

 ## Pragma
+Pragmas are annotations on methods.
+They are used to attach additional properties to the methods to make those methods easily collectable through reflectivity and to ease the creation of special handlings.
+A page dedicated to pragmas is available [here](https://github.com/pharo-open-documentation/pharo-wiki/blob/master/General/Pragmas.md).

 ## Protocol
 In Pharo, each method belongs to a protocol.
 A protocol has a name and allows one to group methods that are related together.
 For example, the protocol `accessing` is widely used in the system to hold accessor and mutator methods.